 - Aversion: As mentioned in the article introduction, tasers and similar electric stun devices can kill, when aimed at the heart or anywhere above the lower torso, when used on people who already have weak hearts or who are under the influence of amphetamines or cocaine or other drugs/have other medical conditions that affect heart rate and similar, used on someone in water, or simply turned to too high of a voltage.
 Unfortunately, taser abuse and misuse is one of the most common forms of Police Brutality.

 - A static discharge can be pretty painful without inflicting any noticeable injury.

-- While technically not electrocution (which is defined as death by electric shock) plenty of people survive encounters with household electricity with nothing worse than a tingly arm.
+- Plenty of people survive encounters with household electricity with nothing worse than a tingly arm.
 However, electricity is capricious.
 Slight changes in what the person is touching can mean the difference between a shock passing harmlessly between the thumb and forefinger or fatally between the thumb and foot by way of the heart.

 - Running carefully controlled electrical currents through the human body has legitimate therapeutic and medical benefits, such as heart defibrillation.
 The most extreme is electroshock therapy, which is painless when done correctly and can cure suicidal depression when no other treatment is successful.
 (Though it does carry side effects such as memory loss.)